george-bryan/CM1/README-GPU.md

 This version of CM1 includes an experimental port of CM1 to the GPU using the OpenACC langauge..
 While large sections of CM1 have been ported to the GPU, there are still multiple sections that have not yet been ported.
 Sections not ported will issue a fatal error message indicating the lack of a complete port.
 Additionally not all configurations of CM1 have been official verified for correct exection.
 Use of the GPU port is therefore a use at your own risk configuration.

 We next describe directions for compiling and executing CM1 on GPUs within the Casper system.
+CM1 is build from the 'src' directory.
 Several targets have been added to the Makefile and can be located by looking for the following two lines

 ```
 single processor + GPU, Portland Group compiler